cloud-gov/cg-site/_posts/2017-12-08-starting-now-sandboxes-expire-after-90-days.md

 We're putting in place this clean-up process to ensure that any unmaintained test applications won't become increasingly vulnerable to new security exploits.
 This process also ensures that any forgotten test applications won't indefinitely consume resources.

 For long-term prototyping, consider purchasing a paid cloud.gov plan.
 [Any prototyping or production package]({{ site.baseurl }}/pricing/) will allow you to host apps without time limitations.
-Contact us at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov) with any questions or to start purchasing a paid plan.
+Contact us at [inquiries@cloud.gov](mailto:inquiries@cloud.gov) with any questions or to start purchasing a paid plan.